 Being trapped on the Isle of Lost, there's little that Uma can do but seethe and complain to the rest of her gang, two members of which are Harry and Gil, the sons of Captain Hook and Gaston respectively.
 Then opportunity strikes when Mal, who has been under stress due to her new role in Auradon, returns to the Isle, followed closely by her best friends Evie, Carlos and Jay, plus her boyfriend, Ben.
 Uma makes her move, and proves herself as wily and ruthless as her mother, in a nifty final act homage to the Vanessa subplot.

 It's a pretty interesting world they've set up in this franchise (next gen stories are all the rage now, too), plus China's performance as Uma is energetic and captivating.
 On a personal level, Ursula and Maleficent are my favourite Disney villains, so there's a certain joy in having this universe's version of their offspring battling it out.
-Ursula herself has a cameo in the film, though we don't see her face, but she is voiced by the wonderful Whoopi Goldberg.
-I haven't read any of the books or watched the other material of the franchise, so I don't know if there are any other The Little Mermaid characters or references elsewhere.
+Ursula herself has a cameo in the film, and though we don't see her face, she is voiced by the wonderful Whoopi Goldberg.

 TLM-related characters appear in other parts of the franchise, too.
 Visitor/commenter Jay gave me a head's up (thanks!) about the tie-in book Rise of the Isle of the Lost by Melissa de la Cruz, that features other TLM-related characters and settings.
 The events of the book take place just before Descendants 2, and opens with Mal, Ben and their friends attending the Seaside Festival in front of Ariel and Eric's castle, and watching performances by Sebastian and other merfolk.
 Mal and her friends in particular befriend Arabella, who is King Triton's granddaughter and Ariel's niece.